AugurProject/augur/README.md

 Tests
 -----

-The tests included with augur.js are in `test/runtests.js`, and can be run using npm:
+Unit tests included with augur.js are in `test/runtests.js`, and can be run using npm:
 ```
 npm test
 ```
+Note that geth must be running for the tests to run properly.